TobiasHeimboeck/ShipGame/README.md

 ---––––––––---––––––––---––––––––---––––––––---––––––––---––––––––---––––––––---––––––––----

 This is a game which is a project from my coding course as a Student in the Ubiqum Coding School.
-We use Java, Spring, JavaScript, Html and CSS to programm this game and Gradle (A open-source build automation tool) for compiling and dependency handling.
+We use Java, Spring, JavaScript, Html and CSS to program this game and Gradle (A open-source build automation tool) for compiling and dependency handling.

 The sourcecode is free to use.

-If you're interessted in more informations about this game, contact me on Twitter: twitter.com/tobias_rtab
+If you're interested in more informations about this game, contact me on Twitter: twitter.com/tobias_rtab